-Further details of the remuneration policy, framework and reviews undertaken during the reporting period are included in the Remuneration Report forming part of the Directors' Report in the FY20 Annual Report.
-Recommendation 8.2 A listed entity should separately disclose its policies and practices regarding the remuneration of non-executive Directors and the remuneration of executive Directors and other senior executives.
+Further details of the remuneration policy, framework and reviews undertaken during the reporting period are included in the Remuneration Report forming part of the Directors' Report in the FY20-S Annual Report.
+A liste practi Direct nmendation 8.2 ed entity should separately disclose its policies and ces regarding the remuneration of non-executive ors and the remuneration of executive Directors and senior executives.
 YES The Company's policies and practices regarding the remuneration of non-executive and executive directors and other senior employees are set out in its Remuneration and Nomination Committee Charter in the Corporate Governance Plan.
-Details of policies and the remuneration framework are also provided in the Remuneration Report forming part of the Directors' Report in the FY20 Annual Report.
-Recommendation 8.3 A listed entity which has an equity-based remuneration scheme should: (a) have a policy on whether participants are permitted to enter into transactions (whether through the use of derivatives or otherwise) which limit the economic risk of participating in the scheme; and (b) disclose that policy or a summary of it.
+Details of policies and the remuneration framework are also provided in the Remuneration Report forming part of the Directors' Report in the FY20-S Annual Report.
+A liste d entity which has an equity-based remuneration e should: have a policy on whether participants are permitted to enter into transactions (whether through the use of derivatives or otherwise) which limit the economic risk of participating in the scheme; and disclose that policy or a summary of it.
 No The Company's Remuneration and Nomination Committee (the function of which is currently performed by the full Board) is responsible for the review and approval of any equity-based remuneration schemes offered to Directors and employees of the Company.
 Further, in accordance with the Remuneration and Nomination Committee Charter, the Remuneration and Nomination Committee is also responsible for granting permission, on a case by case basis, for scheme participants to enter into transactions (whether through the use of derivatives or otherwise) which limit the economic risk of participating in the Scheme.
 A copy of the Remuneration and Nomination Committee Charter is available in the Corporate Governance Plan on the Company's website.
 As indicated above, the functions of the Remuneration and Nomination Committee are currently undertaken by the Board.
 The Company's policy in this regard is set out in the Company's Remuneration and Nomination Committee Charter, a copy of which is available in the Corporate Governance Plan on the Company's website.